ohioCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find Inmate Records In Ohio?

-Apart from the basic inmate information provided on its portal, the official inmate records maintained by the Ohio Department of Rehabilitation and Corrections (DRC) can only be accessible by the following parties:
+Apart from the basic inmate information provided on its portal, the official inmate records maintained by the Ohio Department of Rehabilitation and Corrections (DRC) may only be accessible by the following parties:

 • Employees of the department